dieterich-lab/PETGUI/README.md

 * **File format and naming convention:** The provided training data must be a <span style="font-style: italic">tar.gz</span> file containing _train.csv_, _test.csv_ and _unlabeled.csv_ respectively.
                                 For labeling data, a comma separated <span style="font-style: italic">.txt</span> file is expected with the first column throughout the data lines empty.
+* **Verbalizer mapping:** The tokenizer splits words into smaller sub-words, e.g.: "Langeswort" becomes "Langes" and "#wort".
-* **Verbalizer mapping:** The provided verbalizer has to map to a single input-id in the model vocabulary (no real-time check).
+The provided verbalizer has to map to a single input-id, hence the user must provide a sub-word from the model vocabulary.
+There is no real-time check.

 <a id="references"></a>  ​
 ### 🗃️ References